Ivermectin Injection (1 box and 1 vial)

 Dosage

-How much Ivermectin Injection should be given to pigs?
+How much Ivermectin Injection should be given to sheep and goats?

 Side Effects